mapbox/dr-ui/docs/src/pages/guides/page-layout.md

   - "import frontmatter from '!raw-loader!../../components/snippets/frontmatter.js';// eslint-disable-line"
 ---

-The `PageLayout` component is the main controller for building page layouts with Dr. UI.
-There are several layouts to chose from that will help keep our pages consistent, but offer customization at the page and site level.
-This guide will describe how to work with this component.
+The PageLayout component is the main controller for building pages with Dr. UI offering five layout options.
+PageLayout provides everything from the site's navigation, to the sidebar contents, and main content area.
+It also includes common components like Search and Feedback.

+While the [docs-starter-kit](https://github.com/mapbox/docs-starter-kit) configures PageLayout with the most common setup, this guide describes all available options to working and customizing the component.

 ## Layouts

-The `PageLayout` component comes with several layouts that you can define in your page's frontmatter.
+The `PageLayout` component comes with several layouts that you define in your page's frontmatter.
 Each layout is a set of opinionated configurations, but you have to option customize the layout by setting additional frontmatter fields.

 {{<LayoutUsage />}}

 ### How do I set a layout?

-In the frontmatter of the page, set the field `layout` to valid layout value.
+In the frontmatter of the page, set the field `layout` to a valid layout value.

 Example: